This post may contain affiliate links. Please read our privacy policy for additional information.

 - Melt the butter over medium-high heat in a medium saucepan.

-- Add the grated onion.
-Saute the onions until cooked.
+- Add the grated onion and sauté until cooked.

 - Combine the milk, cream, and cornstarch until smooth.

-- Whisk into the butter and onion mixture, add the salt, pepper, and sugar.
+- Whisk into the butter and onion mixture, and add the salt, pepper, and sugar.

-- Add peas and cook until you have a thick cream.
+- Add the peas and cook until it becomes a thick cream.

 - Garnish with nutmeg and some parsley to serve!